philsturgeon/phil.tech/_posts/2015-05-30-serializing-api-output.markdown

 ActiveRecord in Rails will track what data type fields should be as they are added to the schema via migrations, but if these change - via accessors or by changing schema type - it will still cause problems.

-Using serialization like the example above, you can typecast your data to ensure it is the expect type on output, and that type will only change if you change it in the serializer.
+Using serialization like the example above, you can typecast your data to ensure it is the expected type on output, and that type will only change if you change it in the serializer.

 ## Renaming Fields